Venture Capital and the Benefits of Machine Learning Methods

-Venture capital (VC) investments are often associated with psychology and a thorough decision-making process that can be affected by human error, as a recent study suggests.
+Venture capital (VC) investments are often associated with psychology and a thorough decision-making process that can be affected by human error, as research suggests.
 Traditionally, investors use intuition and deduction to analyze and pick startups, which is why more and more investment managers have recently started to seek external help in the form of alternative data.
 This article explores the benefits of machine learning in venture capital and how it can help investors correctly identify reward opportunities.

 While traditional investment models have been prevalent and successful, their caveats can turn disastrous.
 Theories have different shortcomings, such as false assumptions, that do not characterize real-world markets.
 As a result, the reality is more complex and has anomalies that are not considered in theoretical models.

 Seeking more sophistication, investors have turned their attention to data-driven investments.
 Also referred to as alternative data, this information comes from a wide range of non-traditional sources, often web-based.
 According to Greenwich Associates 2018 Alternative Data Customer Journey Study, 48% of investment managers access web-scraped data, while 45% choose other sentiment sources, followed by credit card and POS systems, search trends, and many others.